-If you are looking for gluten-free organic food options, you’re going to love everything about this company.
-Thrive Market is an online grocery store that carries a wide range of healthy goods.
-From food to natural cleaning products, you can find many of the items that you usually get during a trip to Walmart.
+Thrive Market is an online grocery store that carries a wide range of (mostly packaged) healthy goods.
+From food to natural cleaning products, you can find many of the items that you usually get during a trip to Walmart or Wegmans.

-As an online health food store, you can look forward to finding an ever-growing selection of all-natural goods across a variety of categories.
-Thrive Market describes itself as a cross between Whole Foods and Costco prices, which I’ll talk about in further detail momentarily.
+As an online health food store, you can look forward to an ever-expanding selection of all-natural goods across a variety of categories.
+Thrive Market describes itself as a cross between Whole Foods and Costco, which I’ll talk about in further detail later.

 Thrive Market isn’t much different from any other online marketplace.
-To use Thrive’s services, you first need to sign up and pay a membership fee to join.
-Upon doing so, you will immediately gain access to Thrive Market’s growing selection of products.
+To use Thrive Market’s services, you first need to sign up and pay a membership fee to join.
+Upon doing so, you will immediately gain access to Thrive Market’s substantial selection of products.
 You can search the massive catalog or enter a specific item in the sidebar.
 It’s quick, easy, and offers a wealth of savings.

 To join, there are two basic membership options.
 You need to pay an annual membership fee of $59.95.
 Doing the math, that’s only $5 a month.
-If you don’t think you will be using Thrive Market every month, you may opt to pay a per-month monthly membership fee option instead.
+If you don’t think you will be using Thrive Market every month, you may opt the pay-as-you-go monthly membership fee option instead.
 Plus, the member savings alone easily make up for the yearly $60.